We believe that a home has the power to stabilize a person’s life.

 History & Timeline

-For thirty years, we have helped thousands of people experiencing homelessness find a permanent home and build a better life.
+For over thirty years, we have helped thousands of people experiencing homelessness find a permanent home and build a better life.

 The “Transitional Housing: The Next Step” study is published by the Coalition on Homelessness.